By Patricia Belyea

 Next we stopped by to see Eldon in his room.
 A talented woodworker, Eldon was handcrafting a model of the first ship in the US navy.
 A two-masted sailing vessel with four canon ports, the original Hannah served under General George Washington.

 Back in the living room, Kitty opened up chest of drawers made by Eldon, filled with her quilts.

 Shibori, shown below, won First Place for Innovative Applique at the Quilt Festival in Houston.
 It combines different applique and stitching techniques.

 Kitty produced Tribute to Mr Hama, below, to honor a kasuri artist she met in Japan.
 The design includes some solid rust-colored fabric that matches rust dye in the kasuri cotton.

 From the deep drawers, Kitty pulled out a paper-pieced Grandma’s Flower Garden quilt that she’d completed in the last year.
 Japanese cottons with an indigo-colored background transform the traditional pattern into a restrained yet exotic quilt.

 Kitty’s daughter, Sylvia, lives nearby in La Conner.
 This mother-daughter duo co-wrote Asian Elegance.
 Sylvia also speaks and teaches.
 Her company, Sylvia Pippen Designs provides quilters around the world with sashiko and applique patterns and supplies.

 How wonderful for Kitty to see her work continue—through her supportive daughter, all the students she’s taught over the years, and her book readers.
 Plus you can sign me up for her No. 1 cheerleading squad!

-To buy used copies of Kitty’s books through AbeBooks, from $3 to $40 +click here
+To buy used copies of Kitty’s books through AbeBooks +click here